entropia/tip-toi-reveng/README.md

         make

- 4. At this point, `decode` should be ready to go.
+ 4. At this point, `tttool` should be ready to go.
 If you run

-        ./decode
+        ./tttool

     you should see the list of commands shown above.